xtclang/xvm/README.md

 git push --set-upstream origin descriptive-branch-name
 ```

-Note that you can automate the second command above, and have all branches you create on your
+Note that you can automate the second step, and have all branches you create on your
-machine immediately get attached to the upstream, so the rest of the world can see them.
-You do this
+machine immediately get attached to the upstream on creation.
+This means that the rest
+of the world can see tem immediately.
+You can make this the default behavior
-with the "git config" command, writing it to the scope you want it just like we described
+with the "git config" command, writing it to the scope you want it just like we
-setting up "pull.rebase" in the section above.
+described setting up "pull.rebase" config in the section above.
 For example:

 ```
 git config --global push.autoSetupRemote true